Consent and ethics

 When collecting and storing identifiable data about individuals there are legal requirements.
 The organisation holding the data is responsible for complying with data protection legislation.

 The valuable contributions of the many un-named individuals deserve acknowledgement in reports.
 Naming partner organisations indicates the wide range of people contributing their ideas.

-To see an example of wording that explains that participation in the survey automatically indicates consent for anonymous publication of questions, please see the Autism PSP survey, available in the Key Documents section.
+To see an example of wording that explains that participation in the survey automatically indicates consent for anonymous publication of questions, please see the Autism PSP survey.

 If necessary, applications for permissions and approvals can be submitted through the Integrated Research Application System (IRAS).